 >>> canvas.save()

-file in your current working directory and check it out!
+in your current working directory and check it out!

-There are three fonts available by default:
+Three font families are available by default:

 "Courier"